aslonv/aslonv.github.io/index.md

 --

-* **Product Philosophies: Bad Examples**
+* **Product & Innovation Leadership Philosophies: Bad Examples**
-    * Having non-technical leadership in a technology Company.
-Tim Cook as the CEO.
-Extremely restrictive and non-developer friendly App Store policies.
-Grok app not showing up in the top and recommendations depiste having 4.9 Score ranking from 1 mln+ testimonials.
-Apple completely giving up on AI race, despite being one of the pioneers in intelligent voice system decades ago.
+    * Apple - Non-technical CEO running a tech company into the ground on innovation.
+Went from pioneering Siri and intelligent voice systems to completely missing the AI revolution.
+All AI development needs was throwing a lot of money and hiring the right people.
+Plus their App Store has become a developer-hostile mess where apps with 4.9 stars and million+ reviews (like Grok App) don't show up in recommendations, giving priority to ChatGPT.
-    * Having leadership that prioritizes profit and glory over ethics.
-Sam Altman completely messing up OpenAi new release demonstrations.
-Turning OpenAI from non-profit model to for profit.
-Losing best of its researchers and technical staff.
-Don't be like Sam.
+    * OpenAI - Perfect example of leadership prioritizing profit and ego over ethics.
+Transformed a non-profit meant to open-source AI into a cash machine.
+Messed up with the latest product demos, lost most of their top researchers.
-    * Waymo FSD, reluctancy to acknowledge the advantage of cameras and computer vision over LiDAR.
+    * Waymo - Despite clear advantages of cameras and computer vision, they're still doubling down on expensive LiDAR tech.

 ## Links: